 (D) A cement slurry has to attain a minimum compressive strength of five hundred pounds per square inch after twenty-four hours when tested in accordance with API standards established in "R.P.
 10 B-2 Recommended Practice for Testing Well Cements."
-If a pozzolan blended cement mixture is used, pozzolanic, limestone, and extender materials cannot exceed fifty per cent by volume of a cement blend.
-For purposes of this paragraph, extender materials include sand.
+If a pozzolan blended cement mixture is used, pozzolanic, limestone.

+and extender materials cannot exceed fifty per cent by volume of a cement blend.